hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 Vaporis does observe how bakufu officials did make reactionary changes to the permit system, though he describes them as trying to accommodate the large numbers of people who wanted to travel, instead of strongly coming out against pilgrimage itself.
 The changes by the Kaga and  domains as well seem reactionary as they made the permit application process for more simple.
 He observes that "[t]his was done to encourage commoners to apply for travel permits, rather than to leave home without them on nukemairi" ( #Vaporis_1994, 173).
 While making no comment on nukemairi has been argued to be damaging to the economy,

-allowing those people to acquire permits gives us the image that the underlying motivation was to urge people to follow the system, in other words, make the system more suitable in response to the needs of the people, instead of trying to control what the people needed.

-"Some of the ways domains sought to regulate pilgrimage were setting certain economic qualifications for the issuance of travel permits, determining when and where travel was allowed, determining who was allowed to travel, and establishing the length of time as well as the number of times a person could travel"  ( #Vaporis_1994, 198).

-Vaporis comments that "regulations, while not without some effect, were not able to stem the irrepressible desire of the masses in Tokugawa Japan to travel" ( #Vaporis_1994, 198).
-However, in these examples of actions against pilgrimage, the these reasons appear to be to only limit possible negative economic effects.
-Were the authorities really trying to stem the desire to travel?
+Vaporis comments that "regulations, while not without some effect, were not able to stem the irrepressible desire of the masses in Tokugawa Japan to travel" ( Vaporis 1994, 198).
+Because the examples of actions against pilgrimage appear to be to limit its negative economic effects, were the authorities really trying to stem the desire to travel?

+I would argue that allowing peasants to acquire permits more easily reveals their  underlying motivation to stem pilgrimage that could harm a region's economy while promoting pilgrimage that could positively increase that economy.
+Indeed, Vaporis even observes some domains regulating pilgrimage by "setting certain economic qualifications for the issuance of travel permits, determining when and where travel was allowed, determining who was allowed to travel, and establishing the length of time as well as the number of times a person could travel"  ( Vaporis 1994, 198).
+While he argues that this reflects the authorities' position against pilgrimage, I would argue that it shows their acceptance of it as they try to keep it within reasonable bounds.
-## Commercialization of pilgrimage
+### Commercialization of pilgrimage
 ( #Ishimori_2009)
 Pilgrimage led to contents tourism ( #SeatonEtal_2017)

+Next I present research reveals which reveals the commercialization of travel, with parties who sought to gain economically from pilgrimage working to popularize it.

 The main instigators of that promotion are what have been described as the first travel agent, the temple and shrine affiliated *oshi*.
 They worked to attract pilgrims to shrines and temples, offering X services.
 Their underlying motivation behind this promotion has been argued to be largely economic (REF).
 The religious institutions had begun to lose financial support from the daimyo and bakufu, and thus looked to the common populace to supply those lost funds.